 Tasks/Steps for CAN#3 Who?
-Timeline Means of Assessment Resources Needed Status as of April 2015 Implement a plan in every department to give & assess at least one common writing-based assignment per course/grade level per year, with a student work assessment report presented at a Carlmont All-Staff Meeting.
+Timeline Means of Assessment Resources Needed Status as of January 2016 Implement a plan in every department to give & assess at least one common writing-based assignment per course/grade level per year, with a student work assessment report presented at a Carlmont All-Staff Meeting.
 IVP Dept. Chairs Teachers Ongoing Documentation of plan, copies of writing assignment and common rubrics, student work analysis report from each department.
-Teacher collaboration time Varies by dept. English and Social Studies have department-wide writing assessments they analyze to inform instruction.
-The key to ensuring this happens is the required report out to staff after appropriate collaboration time is provided.
-We will begin in 2015-2016 and will ask the depts. already there to present first.
+Teacher collaboration time Varies by dept. English and Social Studies have implemented a four-year plan to address writing skills essential to student growth.
+Science continues to incorporate essential writing skills in a common lab write up and utilize a common rubric for analysis.
+World Language also utilizes a common writing rubric to analyze student writing to inform instruction.
 Tasks/Steps for CAN#3 Who?
-Timeline Means of Assessment Resources Needed Status as of April 2015 Develop collaboration and professional training opportunities for teachers to improve in their ability to teach and assess student writing.
+Timeline Means of Assessment Resources Needed Status as of January 2016 Develop collaboration and professional training opportunities for teachers to improve in their ability to teach and assess student writing.
 Administration, Department Chairs, Teachers Ongoing.
 Assignments created Rubrics created Lesson plans In-service time, or release time for collaboration or curriculum pay for work beyond the school day.
-This has been happening informally for some staff members, but not as part of a concerted effort as required by this goal.
-2015-2016 is our year!
+Department collaboration time has been provided to facilitate necessary improvements.
+To date 40 collaboration requests and 5 co-teaching collaboration days have been approved, many of which specifically target writing goals.
 Develop and implement common rubrics for assessing writing proficiency across all departments.
 IVP Department Chairs Teachers Finalize and post rubrics used by departments to the school's website by the end of 2015-2016 Rubrics posted on carlmonths.org Teacher collaboration time.
-Several departments already have common writing rubrics: English narrative essay, Social Studies document-based essays, Science lab reports, for example.
-Other departments are still working on it.
-The deadline will assist in getting this completed across the school.
+Common writing rubrics exist in the following departments: English narrative essay, Social Studies document-based essays, Science lab reports, and World Language.
 Integrate Common Core Standards for writing in all relevant departments by the end of 2015-2016.
 Administration Department Chairs Teachers Ongoing as applicable.
 Documentation of course objectives, lesson plans, calendars.
-In-service time Collab. time Paid time after school hours Varies by department.
-All departments must document their achievement of this Action Plan Item in their dept. action plans by the end of '15-'16.
-Support and time will be provided throughout the school year to enable this to happen.
+In-service time Collab. time Paid time after school hours Math and English have transitioned to Common Core standards in the following courses: Algebra I, Geometry, and English I thru IV.
+Algebra II will be implemented in the 2016-2017 school year.